Skip to main content

 Learn the key responsibilities of the customer success manager role.

-By Heather Wintermantel, Head of Global Customer Experience, Success Strategy & Innovation
+By Heather Wintermantel, Senior Director, Customer Experience Strategy & Programs

 It’s easy to think the hard work ends once you’ve landed a customer.
 In reality, the struggle to win your clients’ hearts is only just beginning.

-A customer success manager bridges the gap between sales and customer support, enhances product value and reduces churn, and keeps a “high-level view” of the support process.
+A customer success manager bridges the gap between sales and customer support.
+They enhance product value, reduce churn, and oversee the support process from a high-level perspective.

 1. Bridge the gap between sales and customer support

-There are two key milestones in the customer lifecycle:
+There are two key milestones in the customer journey:

 1. When buyers sign up